acro5piano/yarn-issue-workspaces-slow/README.md

 ### case 6

-- add a lot of deps (ported form my private repository)
+- add a lot of deps (ported from my private repository)

+Result: Works!

+### case 7

+- add a lot of deps into child repo

+Result: